srijan-paul/BFinBF/README.md

 # Limitations

-Under a 1 byte per cell memory tapem It can't run code larger than 256 characters, however, with slight modification to the [original](https://github.com/srijan-paul/meep/blob/main/test/bfinterpreter.meep) code, this is entirely possible, but will slow it down by a lot.
+Under a 1 byte per cell memory tape, it can't run code larger than 256 characters, however, with slight modification to the [original](https://github.com/srijan-paul/meep/blob/main/test/bfinterpreter.meep) code, this is entirely possible, but will slow it down by a lot.